Will Holmgren, University of Arizona, 2014-2016.

 'apparent_elevation'.

-If None, will be calculated from times.
+If not specified, will be calculated from times.

 kwargs